 Your email address will be used for communications regarding your ESTA application.

 - Social media identifier

-Employment information ESTA questions
+Employment information ESTA question

 - Do you have a current or previous employer?
 If yes, provide the Job Title, Employer Name, Address Line 1, Address Line 2, City, State/Province/Region, Country, Telephone

-This information is likely to referred to by immigration officials at the border to question your intention to leave the US before visa expiry.
+This information is likely to be referred to by immigration officials at the border to question your intention to leave the US before visa expiry.

 - Is your travel to the US occurring in transit to another country?
 If yes, provide the information in the next section

 US point of contact ESTA question

 - Name, Address Line 1, Address Line 2, Apartment Number, City, State, Phone Number